rubyonjets/jets/docs/_docs/custom-inflections.md

 title: Custom Inflections
 ---

-Jets look ups folders, files, and classes based on naming conventions.
-It singuarlizes or pluralizes words as a part of this naming convention.
+Jets lookups folders, files, and classes based on naming conventions.
+It singularizes or pluralizes words as a part of this naming convention.
 For example:

 controller | model | views folder
 --- | --- | ---